danielgroves/danielgroves.net/src/adventures-photography/_posts/2017-02-20-eurovelo-macedonia.md

 We’d spent the most of the morning climbing this road, and we were looking forward to riding the fire roads back down to the valley floor — our small reward for a lot of pain.
 We were ready to reap the rewards now, as we both rolled up to a road-block, with the worst of the climbing now behind us.
 The first guard waved us through into the national park, but just as we started rolling a second one stopped us.

 The two guards both spoke perfect english, which did at least make communication easy.
 Max explained our plans and they asked us to turn around and take the longer route along the valley floors.
 Max started probing them at this point; why couldn’t we go through?
 What was the risk?
-Are the bears?
-It’s a long way, and we’re confident we can make it.
+Are there bears?
+It’s not a long way, and we’re confident we can make it.
 The guard that had stopped us looked uncertain and hesitated briefly before explaining that yes, there are bears, but those weren’t the issue.
 He pointed at my GPS and asked if it was for navigating?
 Could I show him our route?
 I zoomed it out just enough to show the next village and he started to explain that the route we were planning was badly made, that it was just tracks and we wouldn’t be able to go through.
 Eventually we got out of them that it was a forest fire-road — exactly what we’d been expecting.
 Max managed to persuade them that we’d be through within a couple of hours, and both being mountain bikers we could make it.
 They reluctantly let us go, and we made a point of pushing hard until we were out of sight, not giving them the option to stop us again.
 A few minutes later we were at the top of the climb, ready to turn off down our fire road descent.

 **DSCF6976.RAF** **DSCF6979.RAF**
 **Image from descent?**